Abizern/Abizern.github.io/content/posts/aoc-day18-ram-run.md

 My notes are out of order, but I don't think that matters and I don't want to be held up by wanting to write them in order.

 I'm a little concerned about tomorrow.
-Today was reasonable easy to just get an answer.
+Today was reasonably easy to just get an answer.
 There might be some terrors yet to come.